dsi-clinic/the-clinic/docs/GeopandasDockerfile.md

 ### Geopandas and Docker

 Currently, installing Geopandas and docker can be a headache because of differences in the underlying operating system (specifically Windows / Unix / Mac).
-This file contains an example which will install geopandas
+This file contains an example which will install geopandas.

 ### Dockerfile